ANU-2524/Ecommerce-Follow-Along/README.md

 - Maintained a clean UI design with clear quantity controls.

+---
+### Milestone 20: Profile Page

+✅ Goals:

+### ⿡ Backend - User Data Endpoint

+- Created an API endpoint to send all user data including profile details and addresses.

+- Ensured the endpoint is secure and accessible only to authenticated users.

+### ⿢ Frontend - Profile Page UI

+- Designed a Profile Page that displays:

+   - Profile Photo

+   - Name

+   - Email

+   - List of Addresses

+- Added a clear "Add Address" button for adding new addresses.

+- Displayed "No address found" when no addresses are available.

+### ⿣ Enhancing User Experience

+- Ensured the profile page design is clean and easy to navigate.

 ## ▶ How to Run the Project
 1. Clone the repository: